It makes sense, if you’re running a business, to only want the best people in your team.

 39. Share your lunch with colleagues

-Bek Parry, a nutritionist and healthy living enthusiast of Positively Nourished has this awesome idea of sharing lunch with your colleagues by dividing out the purchasing and keeping fresh ingredients in the fridge (salad greens, meats, roast veggies, wraps etc), ready and easy to make lunch fresh at work.
+Bek Parry, a nutritionist and healthy living enthusiast of Bek Parry Nutrition has this awesome idea of sharing lunch with your colleagues by dividing out the purchasing and keeping fresh ingredients in the fridge (salad greens, meats, roast veggies, wraps etc), ready and easy to make lunch fresh at work.

 40. Make the most of the leftovers